dsdolzhenko/dolzhenko.me/src/blog/2025/03/week-notes-10-16-mar/index.md

 How was your week?

-- All my side project activities these weeks revolve around either tinkering with Emacs or my blog.
+- All my side project activities these weeks revolve around either tinkering with Emacs or this blog.
 This is fine, but I wish I had more time and energy to build or explore other things.
 - Work and personal life were quite uneventful this week.
-My schedule is starting to stabilize though, and I may soon have more time for things I've postponed for several months
+My schedule is starting to stabilise though, and I may soon have more time for things I've postponed for a few months.

 Here are a few links to videos and blog posts that had my attention this week: